Knoxville STR

 Yes, short-term rentals (Airbnb/VRBO) are allowed in Knoxville, TN.

 Knoxville, TN allows short-term rentals — commonly listed on platforms like Airbnb and VRBO — subject to local regulations that have evolved significantly since 2015.
-Hosts must register with the city (Short-Term Rental Permit) before listing their property.
+Hosts must register with the city (Short-Term Rental Unit Operating Permit) before listing their property.
 Knoxville regulates STRs to balance tourism revenue with neighborhood quality of life.
 Key rules cover primary residence requirements, nightly limits, occupancy caps, and tax collection obligations.
 Hosts who operate without required registration or in violation of city rules face substantial fines.
 Below are the current registration requirements, rules, platform-specific notes, and penalties for Knoxville.

 Registration Requirements

-Registration Required: Short-Term Rental Permit.
+Registration Required: Short-Term Rental Unit Operating Permit.
 Registration fee: $200.
 Annual renewal: $200 annually.
 Register through the Knoxville Plans Review and Building Inspections or Knoxville-Knox County Metropolitan Planning Commission.
 Your registration number must be displayed on all platform listings.
 Failure to register before hosting is a violation subject to fines.

 Registration Type